Insulating Attics and Rim Joists with Spray Foam Insulation

-Allergens, dust, dust mites, mold spores and pollen can also enter a home here through tiny cracks and crevices, plus ants, spiders and other insect pests.
-Fiberglass does a poor job of sealing airflow, and particularly tiny cracks and gaps.
+Allergens, dust, dust mites, mould spores and pollen can also enter a home here through tiny cracks and crevices, plus ants, spiders and other insect pests.
+Fibreglass does a poor job of sealing airflow and, particularly, tiny cracks and gaps.

-Fiberglass insulation has typically been used for this purpose, and can easily be placed between the floor joists.
-But unless there’s a good moisture barrier, as warm moist air contacts the rim joist, moisture will condense behind the fiberglass at the rear of the cavity.
+Fibreglass insulation has typically been used for this purpose and can easily be placed between the floor joists.
+But unless there’s a good moisture barrier, as warm moist air contacts the rim joist, moisture will condense behind the fibreglass at the rear of the cavity.

-SPF is better suited than fiberglass to insulate rim joists, because it insulates and seals air leaks, and prevents water intrusion.
-As SPF is applied, it expands to seal cracks and gaps, preventing condensation from forming on the rim joist and protecting the home from mold and rot that can result from condensation.
+SPF is better suited than fibreglass to insulate rim joists, because it insulates and seals air leaks and prevents water intrusion.
+As SPF is applied, it expands to seal cracks and gaps, preventing condensation from forming on the rim joist and protecting the home from mould and rot that can result from condensation.

 In some areas, building codes require an approved thermal barrier material to be installed between the SPF and the interior occupied space.
 Always be aware of local building codes before applying SPF to insulate attics, rim joists and other areas.